About Heritage Education Funds

 - If you can't make your RESP contributions for one or more years, you're still entitled to receive CESG payments for those years.
 For instance, if you stop making RESP contributions for two years and then start contributing again, you may be eligible for an amount of CESG that would have been allocated for the years in which the payments were not made.
 This applies to Basic CESG only; Additional CESG is not carried forward.

 An AIP may only be transferred into the RRSP of an original subscriber or common-law partner of a deceased original subscriber (if there is no other subscriber) tax-free.
-If you wish to transfer the funds into your Beneficiary's RRSP, you must withdraw the AIP as a cash payment, which can then be transferred into an applicable RRSP (provided there is contribution room available).
+If you wish to transfer the funds into your beneficiary's RRSP, you must withdraw the AIP as a cash payment, which can then be applied into an applicable RRSP (provided there is contribution room available).
 Please note: An AIP cash withdrawal is subject to two different taxes: the regular income tax and an additional federal tax of 20% (12% federal and 8% provincial for Quebec residents).

 How are my RESP contributions invested? +

 It is a regulatory requirement for all investment companies to calculate and provide their market returns.
-The market returns for the Heritage Plans as at December 31, 2012 are: 1 year – 4.16%, 3 year – 5.92%, 5 year - 5.46% and 10 year – 5.72%.
+The market returns for the Heritage Plans as at March 31, 2014 are: 1 year – 6.54%, 3 year – 4.81%, 5 year - 5.07% and 10 year – 5.38%.
 The market returns are based on the market values and the time-weighted cash flows during the reporting periods.
 These returns include the realized gains and losses as well as the unrealized gains and losses.

 FEES: